OpenDataology/website/content/en/docs/external-add-ons/istio/_index.md

 +++
 title = "Istio"
-description = "Documentation on Istio component in Kubeflow" weight = 30
+description = "Documentation on Istio component in OpenDataology" weight = 30
 +++